-In accordance with the Freedom of Information Act 2000, this letter should be considered as a Refusal Notice, and the request has therefore been closed.
+In accordance with the Freedom of Information Act 2000, this letter should be considered as a

+Refusal Notice, and the request has therefore been closed.

-Advice and Assistance
+Advice and assistance

-Under Section 16 of the FOIA PSNI will always try to assist you to refine your request and provide advice where we can.
-PSNI have considered how your request may be refined to bring it under the appropriate limit.
-Unfortunately, on this occasion as a manual trawl of records would be required for retrieval of any relevant information, it is not possible to offer any refinement to assist your request.
+You may wish to submit a refined request in order that the cost of complying with your request may be facilitated within the 'appropriate limit'.
+In compliance with Section 16 of the Act, I have considered how your request may be refined to bring it under the appropriate limit and unfortunately, on this occasion a manual trawl of records would be required for retrieval of any relevant information, it is not possible to offer any refinement to assist you with your request.
+Submission of a refined request would be treated as a new request, and considered in accordance with the Freedom of Information Act 2000, including consideration of relevant Part II exemptions.